-^{1.} As amended by the Court on 8 December 2000, 13 December 2004, 4 July and 7 November 2005, 29 May and 13 November 2006 and 6 May 2013.
+^{1.} As amended by the Court on 8 December 2000, 13 December 2004, 4 July and 7 November 2005, 29 May and 13 November 2006, 6 May 2013 and 19 September 2016.

-- the President of the Court.
+- 5. (a) The panel of five judges of the Grand Chamber called upon to consider a referral request submitted under Article 43 of the Convention shall be composed of - the President of the Court.
 If the President of the Court is prevented from sitting, he or she shall be replaced by the Vice-President of the Court taking precedence; - two Presidents of Sections designated by rotation.
-If the Presidents of the Sections so designated are prevented from sitting, they shall be replaced by the Vice-Presidents of their Sections; - two judges designated by rotation from among the judges elected by the remaining Sections to sit on the panel for a period of six months; - at least two substitute judges designated in rotation from among the judges elected by the Sections to serve on the panel for a period of six months. - (b) When considering a referral request, the panel shall not include any judge who took part in the consideration of the admissibility or merits of the case in question. - (c) No judge elected in respect of, or who is a national of, a Contracting Party concerned by a referral request may be a member of the panel when it examines that request.
-An elected judge appointed pursuant to Rules 29 or 30 shall likewise be excluded from consideration of any such request. - (d) Any member of the panel unable to sit, for the reasons set out in (b) or (c) shall be replaced by a substitute judge designated in rotation from among the judges elected by the Sections to serve on the panel for a period of six months.
+If the Presidents of the Sections so designated are prevented from sitting, they shall be replaced by the Vice-Presidents of their Sections; - two judges designated by rotation from among the judges elected by the remaining Sections to serve on the panel for a period of six months; - at least two substitute judges designated in rotation from among the judges elected by the Sections to serve on the panel for a period of six months. - (b) When considering a referral request, the panel shall not include any judge who took part in the consideration of the admissibility or merits of the case in question. - (c) No judge elected in respect of, or who is a national of, a Contracting Party concerned by a referral request may be a member of the panel when it examines that request.
+An elected judge appointed pursuant to Rules 29 or 30 shall likewise be excluded from consideration of any such request. - (d) Any member of the panel unable to sit, for the reasons set out in (b) or (c) shall be replaced by a substitute judge designated in rotation from among the judges elected by the Sections to serve on the panel for a period of six months. - (e) When considering a request for an advisory opinion submitted under Article 1 of Protocol No. 16 to the Convention, the panel shall be composed in accordance with the provisions of Rule 93.